-In October 2013, Dr. Summer E. Graves was named Center and Project Coordinator of the Richard Wright Center (RWC).
-As coordinator, her duties include coordinating services within the RWC, assisting with training graduate and peer tutors, facilitating writing workshops for faculty, staff and students at JSU, and tutoring students one-on-one within the center.
+Dr. Tatiana Glushko coordinates services within the Richard Wright Center (RWC), assists with training graduate and peer tutors, facilitates writing workshops for faculty, staff and students at JSU, and tutors students one-on-one within the center.

 Dr. Glushko came to Jackson State University in 2004 as an exchange ESL instructor from Russia.
 In Russia she taught English as a foreign language in the Department of English Philology and Translation at Amur State University.
 In 2006, she entered the Master’s program in English at JSU and began working as a graduate assistant and tutor in the Richard Wright Center.
 Since then Dr. Glushko also held the positions of coordinator of supplemental instruction (2009–2013) and interim director (Summer 2013) of the RWC.
 In 2009–2013, Dr. Glushko also taught English Composition I and II in the Department of English and Modern Foreign Languages at JSU.